 A Sermon on Romans 8:12-13Read more

 What is sanctification?
-How are we moved toward greater holiness and away from sin?
-Dr. Martyn Lloyd-Jones explains that Paul has been referencing the process of sanctification throughout the book of Romans but specifically addresses the theology of it in this passage of Romans 8:12-13.
-While Romans 7 is a battlefield for a Christian’s flesh and spirit, Romans 8 shows the victory that we have in Christ.
-While there is a war that wages in our mortal bodies, God always provides a way for a Christian not to sin.
+How is the Christian moved toward greater holiness and away from sin?
+In this sermon on Romans 8:12–13 titled “A Call for Action,” Dr. Martyn Lloyd-Jones explains that Paul has been referencing the process of sanctification throughout the book of Romans but specifically addresses the theology of it in this passage.
+While Romans 7 is a battlefield for a Christian’s flesh and spirit, Romans 8 shows the victory that they have in Christ.
+While there is a war that wages in mortal bodies, God always provides a way for a Christian not to sin.
 A Christian is immediately released from the reign of sin by giving it over to Christ.
-The Doctor explains that it is a matter of our own actions; Christ does the rest for us.
-If we live by the flesh, we will die by the flesh.
-However, if we live by the Spirit, we are able to continually mortify our flesh and give it over to Christ.
-Paul is phrasing this using the present tense, meaning that this is a process that we must continually be active in.
-Christians can rejoice that we are no longer under the obligation of the flesh and that Christ has given the Holy Spirit as our helpmate.
+Dr. Lloyd-Jones explains that it is a matter of their own actions and Christ does the rest.
+If they live by the flesh, they will die by the flesh.
+However, if they live by the Spirit, they are able to continually mortify their flesh and give it over to Christ.
+Paul is phrasing this using the present tense, meaning that this is a process where one must continually be active.
+Christians can rejoice that they are no longer under the obligation of the flesh and that Christ has given the Holy Spirit as their helper.

 Additional Scripture Translations